wjzhengsh/blockchain/howto/remote_peer_aws.md

    echo -e "<orderer cert>" > /etc/hyperledger/<PEER_ENROLL_ID>/orderer_tlscacert.pem
    ```
    {:codeblock}

-   Replace  `<PEER_ENROLL_ID>` with the enroll id specified in the Quick Start template and associated with this  peer instance.
+   Replace  `<PEER_ENROLL_ID>` with the enroll ID that is specified in the Quick Start template and is associated with this peer instance.

 2. Your organization needs to be added to a channel in the network before you can fetch the genesis block.